How to Conduct a Training Needs Analysis

 Retaining & Upgrading Veteran Employees

 The people in this category offer a real challenge to the training department.
 Therefore, the number and amount of training required by this category should be carefully considered.
-Often the retraining and upgrading of former employees can be very rewarding for training instructors.
+Often the retraining and upgrading of long-time employees can be very rewarding for training instructors.

 Supporting Employees in the Training Pipeline